 - Turn off Tracking Protection

-- should I turn on tracking protection
+- should i select enable or disable to turn on internet tracking protection

 - How to Change and Use Timezone (Tzutil) in Windows 7